AdaCore/ada-spark-rfcs/considered/rfc-pattern-matching.rst

 There is a of wealth of prior art related to pattern matching, because a very big proportion of languages now include pattern matching or something very closely related.
-Worth mentionning are:
+Worth mentioning are:

-- Ocaml and Haskell's pattern matching are very similarly flavored, and can be considered the "reference" today, as they stick very closely to the original pattern as expressed in ML, which is the basis for the feature set that you can find in many languages today.
+- OCaml and Haskell's pattern matching are very similarly flavored, and can be considered the "reference" today, as they stick very closely to the original pattern as expressed in ML, which is the basis for the feature set that you can find in many languages today.
 See `here for a description of Haskell's